Domain authority: Dimensions

 The weight of these factors varies in function of the ranking body.
 When individuals judge domain authority, decisive factors can include the prestige of a website, the prestige of the contributing authors in a specific domain, the quality and relevance of the information on a website, the novelty of the content, but also the competitive situation around the discussed subject area or the quality of the outgoing links.
 Several search engines (e.g., Bing, Google, Yahoo) have developed automated analyses and rank algorithms for domain authority.
 Lacking "human reasoning" which would allow to directly judge quality, they make use of complementary parameters such as information or website prestige and centrality from a graph-theoretical perspective, manifested in the quantity and quality of inbound links.
-The software as a service company Moz.org has developed an algorithm and weighted level metric, branded as "Domain Authority", which gives predictions on a website's performance in search engine rankings with a discriminating range from 0 to 100.
+The software as a service company Moz.org has developed an algorithm and weighted level metric, branded as "Domain Authority", which gives predictions on a website's performance in search engine rankings with a discriminating range from 0 to 100..

+Building on this, recent research comparing Moz’s Domain Authority with similar indicators, such as Semrush’s Authority Score and Ahrefs’ Domain Rating, has found that all three metrics exhibit very high correlation (ρ ≈ 0.9), indicating that these domain-level authority indicators are broadly reliable for SEO analysis.

+Ahrefs' Domain Rating (DR) measures the strength of a website's backlink profile, while Semrush's Authority Score incorporates multiple factors, including backlink and organic search data.